chriswilliamstrombone/Stock_Analysis/README.md

 - The larger the project or team, there can be more room for refactoring to cause more issues than it solves, taking time away from developing new features for a script, or even forcing a team to revert to a previous version of the code.

+- Refactoring this script added new variables to our For loops and if statemenets, which creates room for errors such as missing a refrence or calling for the wrong variable on the wrong line.

+- There was a marked improvement in runtime, as the script now runs faster over 80% faster.

-- Refactoring this script was fairly straightforwad, as it had few improvements made on the original.
-The script now runs faster, but it took several hours to debug due to the issues I had with mislabeling variables.
+- It can easily breakdown larger datasets faster than the original code, but it took several hours, and many sessions revisiting problems to debug due to the issues I had with mislabeling variables.